Proof-of-Social-Capital: A Consensus Protocol Replacing Stake for Social Capital: Proposed Approach

 Social capital is divided into passive and active.
 The \textbf{\textit{passive social capital}} budget assigned to every unique user of the system can be awarded to content creators by endorsements.
 After awarding, it becomes \textbf{\textit{active social capital}}, reflecting the consensus power of the content creator.
 Since every user with a unique identity is assigned a fixed amount of passive social capital budget, it effectively becomes a scarce resource.

 To prevent the accumulation of excessive consensus power by certain highly influential content creators, we propose scaling of social capital that mitigates this problem, and thus improves decentralization (see below).
-We refer to the output of the scaling as \textbf{\textit{effective social capital}}, which directly determines the consensus power of a node.
+We refer to the output of the scaling as \textbf{\textit{effective social capital}}, which directly determines the consensus power of a node (see also \autoref{sec:security-analysis:social-capital:monopoly}).

-\subsubsection{\textbf{Scaling Social Capital.}}
+\subsubsection{\textbf{Scaling Social Capital}}

 The concept of effective social capital should help to balance the effective distribution of social capital through scaling.
 We consider two possible options for the scaling effect: (1) \textit{quadratic voting} and (2) a \textit{non-linearly decreasing scaling function} (such as $sqrt()$ and $log_2()$).
-Quadratic voting~\cite{posner2015voting,qvote} scales down the input voting power before assignment to the content creator, which preserves the relative ratios of obtained votes (i.e., active social capital) for all content creators, and thus does not help to resolve the problem On the other hand, the considered scaling functions scale down the obtained number of votes post-assignment, which causes a desired change in the relative ratios of such scaled-down votes among content creators.
+Quadratic voting~\cite{posner2015voting,qvote} scales down the input voting power before assignment to the content creator, which preserves the relative ratios of obtained votes (i.e., active social capital) for all content creators, and thus does not help to resolve the problem (see also \autoref{tab:security-analysis:social-capital:monopoly}).\footnote{Moreover, quadratic voting decays the weight of the multiple divergent votes made by a single follower, while a vote for a single choice has the highest weight.} On the other hand, the considered scaling functions scale down the obtained number of votes post-assignment, which causes a desired change in the relative ratios of such scaled-down votes among content creators.